Li Beiqun

 Li Beiqun is currently President of Nanjing University of Information Science and Technology, located in Nanjing, China.
 Under his leadership, the university saw a drop in the international ranking consistently for four consecutive years in 2021, 2022, 2023 and 2024.

 Early life

 Li was born in 1969 in Xinyi, Jiangsu province, China.
-In 1991, he received his bachelor degree in climatology from Nanjing University.
-He then received his masters and Ph.D. degrees in higher education from the same university in 1998 and 2011 respectively.
+In 1991, he received his bachelor's degree in climatology from Nanjing University.
+He then received his master's degree and Ph.D. degrees in higher education from the same university in 1998 and 2011 respectively.

 Career

-From 1999-2001, he was assistant director of the Office of President, Nanjing University of Information Science and Technology.
-From 2001-2010, he assumed various administrative roles at the university, at planning, higher education and capital construction departments.
-From 2010-2014, he became a vice president of the university.
+From 1999 to 2001, he was assistant director of the Office of President, Nanjing University of Information Science and Technology.
+From 2001 to 2010, he assumed various administrative roles at the university, at planning, higher education and capital construction departments.
+From 2010 to 2014, he became a vice president of the university.
 In 2017. he was appointed president.
 In 2018, he led in the formation of a graduate school and research institute at Wuxi, China.
 He also led the university in collaborating with the University of Bahamas.